Why would you write your own obituary?

 A recent article in The Guardian reported that dying “well” in a “planned and personalized way” has become a bit of a trend.
 “One of the chief desires of our time is to turn everything we touch into a reflection of who we are, how we live, and how we want others to view us—and death is no exception,” writes Marisa Meltzer.

 In the article, Meltzer writes about death doulas, green burials, and other alternative death practices, and a recent trend called death cleaning.
 Which is basically Marie Kondo for people getting ready to die.
 It’s refreshing to read open conversations about death and death readiness.

 What the article didn’t include was anything about obituaries or preparing one’s own obituary.
 I’m not sure this trend has caught on yet.

 I’m often surprised at the way people react when I tell them I help people write their own obituaries.
-I think of pre-writing one’s own obituary as a positive, life-affirming activity that will be a help to your loved ones when you pass away.
+I think of pre-writing one’s own obituary as a positive, life-affirming activity that will be a help to your loved ones when you die.
 But some people view it as morbid or depressing or narcissistic.

 And, so, here’s my response to why you should write your own obituary

 1. It’s fun.
 Really.

 It’s an opportunity to reflect on your life, your accomplishments (and foibles), your passions, your quirks.
 What do you think people love about you?
 What do you want this world to remember about you?
 It’s a tough assignment for sure, but why not start a working document that you can edit throughout your life?
 Perhaps something is missing.
 You’ve always wanted to hike the Pacific Crest Trail or learn to play an instrument or buy a vintage car.
 Or perhaps you write that you love dancing but you rarely do it anymore.
 For many of us, there’s time.
 Writing your obituary helps you take stock of your life.